abhineet123/MTF/ReadMe.md

 			- set `BOOST_INCLUDEDIR` and `BOOST_LIBRARYDIR` environment variables to the locations of the header and library (*.lib) files respectively.
 			- add the location of the `bin` folder containing the *.dll files to the `Path` environment variable
 			- if cmake still fails to find Boost, set `BOOST_INCLUDE_DIR_WIN`, `BOOST_LIB_DIR_WIN` and `Boost_SUFFIX` variables in `CMakeLists.txt` (line 17-19) to the respective values
-		- If [FLANN](http://www.cs.ubc.ca/research/flann/) is needed, build it from source using Visual Studio and set `FLANN_ROOT` to the folder containing the compiled library and header files respectively
+		- If [FLANN](http://www.cs.ubc.ca/research/flann/) is needed, build it from source using Visual Studio and set `FLANN_ROOT` environment variable to the folder containing the compiled library and header files respectively
 			- this folder should have sub folders called `lib`, `bin` and `include` that contain the *.lib, *.dll and the header files
 			- add the `bin` sub folder to the `Path` environment variable
-		- If [ViSP](http://www.cs.ubc.ca/research/flann/) is needed, [build ViSP from source using Visual Studio](http://visp-doc.inria.fr/doxygen/visp-daily/tutorial-install-win10-msvc14.html) and set `VISP_DIR` to the folder containing the library and header files
+		- If [ViSP](http://www.cs.ubc.ca/research/flann/) is needed, [build ViSP from source using Visual Studio](http://visp-doc.inria.fr/doxygen/visp-daily/tutorial-install-win10-msvc14.html) and set `VISP_DIR` environment variable to the folder containing the library and header files
-			- this folder should have files called `VISPConfigVersion.cmake` and `VISPConfig.cmake` along with sub folders called `x86/vc<version>/lib`, `x86/vc<version>/bin` and `include` that contain the *.lib, *.dll and the header files respectively.
+			- this folder should have a file called `VISPConfig.cmake` along with sub folders called `x86/vc<version>/lib`, `x86/vc<version>/bin` and `include` that contain the *.lib, *.dll and the header files respectively.
 			- add the path of the `bin` folder to the `Path` environment variable
 		- if the Python interface is to be built, install [Python 2.7.x](https://www.python.org/downloads/windows/) and [Numpy](http://www.numpy.org/).
 		    - cmake should normally be able to find the needed Python/Numpy libraries and headers without any other setup